-If an employee has knowledge or a concern of illegal, dishonest, or of unethical behavior, the employee is to contact the Pastor/Principal/President, respective human resource representative or the appropriate Archdiocesan director, e.g., Director of the Office of Parish and School Human Resources, Vicar for Clergy.
+If an employee has knowledge or a concern of illegal, dishonest, or of unethical behavior, the employee should contact a trusted resource such as the Pastor/Principal/President, a Human Resource representative, or the appropriate Archdiocesan leader such as Director of the Office of Parish and School Human Resources, Vicar for Clergy.
+An employee may choose to report misconduct through a third-party company by typing 'Report Misconduct' into the Search bar of the Archmil.org website.

-An investigative committee of at least three members, who are not alleged to be involved in the suspected violation, will investigate reports of suspected violations promptly.
+An investigative committee of individuals who are not alleged to be involved in the suspected violation, will investigate reports of suspected violations promptly.
 The committee will prepare a report on the findings, determine if the allegations are true, decide if corrective action is needed, and determine if the situation should be referred to law enforcement officials.
 To the extent practical, confidentiality of the reporting individual will be maintained.
 However, identity may have to be disclosed to conduct a thorough investigation, to comply with the law or policy and to provide accused individuals their legal rights of defense.